kalaiselvan369/kalaiselvan369.github.io/docs/_posts/2023-06-08-programming-basics-kotlin.markdown

 ### Characters

-Characters are represented by the type `char`
+Characters are represented by the type `Char`

 Special characters start from an escaping backslash